 Candles are often used in spells and coloured candles can add to the power of the spell.
 If you only have white candles do not worry, you can also use them and tie a ribbon of the colour you need around the candle.
 Again, different colours represent different topics for use in spellwork.

 Tarot cards and oracle cards are used for gaining insight into all aspects of one’s life.
-There are different spreads which you can do where you ask different questions and they can help you gain valuable insight into your situations.
+There are different spreads that you can do where you ask different questions and they can help you gain valuable insight into your situations.

 Mortar and pestle

-These are often used in modern cooking having made a come back a few years ago.
+These are often used in modern cooking having made a comeback a few years ago.
 In witchcraft, they can be useful for grinding herbs together, much like in cooking!

 Your altar can be unique to you.
 Some people have portable ones that can be kept hidden and brought out when needed.
 Others have ones that take pride and place in their home.
 The choice is yours.
 It is about having a sacred space to do your magick and honour deities if you so wish.